 This session focuses on Unit Statistical reporting requirements for federal coverage acts.
 The acts include USL&HW and its extensions, Federal Employers Liability Act, Admiralty Law, and Federal Mine Safety and Health Act.

 This class covers the Unit Statistical reporting rules that affect Experience Rating (ER) and the data used for ER calculations.
-Detailed rules include for Deductibles, Subrogation Recoveries, noncompensable/fraudulent claims, and ER Split Data.
+It includes data submission information for ER Split Data.

 This session covers an overview of NCCI’s validation of Financial Call data edits, potential drivers, and next steps when resolving these items.